swent-sp-2024-event-radar/mvp-prd/template/10-timeline.md

 3 | Core Feature Development | Implement sign-up flow, set up user database, develop login functionality, create home page, release initial APK for testing.

 Milestone 2
-Allow users to search for events and register to them, and Qr Code Generation
+Allow users to search for events and register to them, allow hosts to create events and Qr Code Generation and

-4 | Event Discovery Features | Enable browsing of events in map view and list view, display event details when selected 5 | Event Registration and Search Filter | Develop a search feature for events, implement functionality for users to register and purchase tickets to events.
+4 | Event Discovery Features | Enable browsing of events in map view and list view, display event details when selected 5 | Event Registration and Search Filter | Develop a search feature for events, implement functionality for users to register and purchase tickets to events (payment gateway integration).
 6 | QR Code and Event Creation | Develop functionality for users to create events with: multiple ticket tiers, added co-hosts and option to update the event details.
 Ensure each user is assigned a unique Qr code upon signUp.

 Milestone 3
 Allow users to send private messages, Scan Qr Codes, and view friend profiles

 7 | Social Features | Enable private messaging between users and allow users to view their list of friends and a friends' profile.
 Create a Group Chat linked to each event so that attendees can interact as soon as they purchase a ticket.
 8 | Scan Qr Code, Add Friend, Finalise Week 7 features | Allow users to display their Qr Code and to scan each other's Qr Codes to add one another as friends.
 Search for users via their username to send them a friend Requests.
 Finalise the Social features of week 7 (particularly large)